 Health education and awareness

 The Wheeler School offers an annual Wheeler Community Flu Vaccine Clinic in collaboration with the RI Department of Health and the Wellness Company.
-Our Health Services staff works closely with our teachers, physical education teachers, coaches, food services, parents and community resources to promote the development of lifelong healthy habits.
+Our Health Services staff works closely with our teachers, physical education teachers, coaches, food services, parents, and community resources to promote the development of lifelong healthy habits.
 Our health educator oversees a health curriculum that introduces students to health and wellness strategies, diseases and disease prevention, and health resources.
 Check out the helpful links below for more information.

 Steps to stay healthy during flu season.
 Wheeler is making plans to host its annual flu clinic

 Healthy habits can help prevent flu and other common viral illness we see at this time of year.